Last Updated on 28 August 2024 by Cycloscope

 The Pasola of Sumba Island – The Blood Must Be Shed

-The masks Gule Wamkulu
+The Malawian Masks of Gule Wamkulu

-The variety of masks representing of spirits and ancestors is enormous and constantly growing, unlike the animal structures that instead remain similar to themselves.
+The variety of masks representing spirits and ancestors is enormous and constantly growing, unlike the animal structures that instead remain similar to themselves.

 Some mask carvers are professionals, while others are occasional artisans.
 The costumes are generally made with banana leaves and other materials, for example, we have seen t-shirts of famous soccer teams.